andresmendozaq/TechnicalTestLB/README.md

 ### Installing 🔧

 Step 1.
-Download the whole project with all the folders contained within.
+Download the whole project with all the folders contained within as a zip file.

 Step 2.
+Unzip the project.

+Step 3.
 Locate src folder and open the file named TestLB.py in your preferred IDE.

-Step 3.
+Step 4.
 If you want, you can modify the start and end dates by changing the values of variables fecha_inicial(start) and fecha_final (end)

 ```
 Example: